StefanoMarzo/information-retrieval-system/README.md

 python -m spacy download en-core-web-sm
 ```

+## Understanding the program
+The best way to understand the program is to check the NoteBook `IR Multiple Language Model.ipynb`,
+it contains the same progrm and produces the same output, but it also presents explanations.

 ## Output
 You can find the OUTPUTS in `./IR_output/`
 Output is divided in sub folders for each model